-I am often approached by boards of public charities and private foundations to advise them on their exposure to personal liability.
+I am often approached by boards of public charities and private foundations to advise them on the exposure to personal liability for nonprofit directors and officers.
 There are a number of protections that can be found in the organization’s own governing documents, the Arizona Revised Statutes, federal law, and if they have it, in the nonprofit’s own directors and officers insurance policy.
 Those protections are as follows:

 - in good faith;